CouncilofLorien/counciloflorien.github.io/docs/cards/P/praise-to-elbereth.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > For each of your characters in play that you choose to tap, cancel one Nazgul event or one Nazgul attack.
-Additionally, if Doors of Night is in play, characters gain +1 prowess until the end of turn.
-"O Elbereth!
-Githoniel!...Thy starlight on the Western Seas." ---LotRI
+Additionally, if Doors of Night is in play, characters gain +1 prowess until the end of turn. <br>_"O Elbereth!
+Githoniel!...Thy starlight on the Western Seas."_ ***---LotRI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>